haasva/WarClass-test/README.md

 Adventurers can attack if they have a weapon equiped.
 Use the wheel to change the active adventurer.

-Browse the world map to change regions (teleport) or travel by foot through the region (gateways are cells at the borders of the map with a red border).
+Browse the world map to change regions (teleport) or travel by foot through the region (gateways are revealed cells at the borders of the map with a red border).
 Etc.

 ## Contact
 you can contact me for anything.
 I'm really looking for feedback, both gamedesign and programming wise.

+## Future
+Continue to build the game.

+Implement working group vs group combat.

+Find a way to abandon cell-based movement (Daggerfall-like movement instead).